zilishen/documentation/content/controller/platform/access-management/manage-active-directory-auth-provider.md

         - `ENABLE`:  match the case of the external group name exactly.
         - DISABLE` (default): the match should be case-insensitive.

-    - Select the name of the NGINX Controller role group that you want to map the Azure AD group to.
+    - Select the name of the NGINX Controller role group that you want to map the Microsoft Entra group to.

-    - Select **Next** to review and record the NGINX Controller API call that sets up the Azure AD Group mappings.
+    - Select **Next** to review and record the NGINX Controller API call that sets up the Microsoft Entra Group mappings.
     - Select **Submit** to complete the RBAC setup.

 ## Set up a Windows Active Directory Auth Provider {#set-up-windows-ad}